dtonhofer/prolog_notes/prolog_comparison_predicates.md

 A = B, B = f(X).
 ```

-This is not unification.
+This is not unification!
 Although the following two terms unify, they are clearly not equivalent:

 ```Logtalk
 ?- f(g(X),A) = f(B,h(Y)).